findelabs/mongodb-sink-consumer-rs/README.md

 # mongodb-sink-consumer-rs

-Kafka consumer whos sole purpose is to sink messages into a MongoDB collection.
+Kafka consumer whose sole purpose is to sink messages into a MongoDB collection.

 ### Usage